Frequeently Asked Questions

 Power Jet Adjustment Method:

 Power Jet only works when the throttle is opened more than 1/2, It is never used to adjust at idle or throttle opening less than 1/2, The Power Jet works like a faucet.
 Turn clockwise to reduce fuel until fully closed.
 Conversely, turning counterclockwise increases fuel.
 Bike feels flat, down on power, or excessively "pingy" when the throttle is opened more than 3/4.You need to turn the Power Jet counter-clockwise, no more than 1/8 of a turn per adjustment.
-A standard dirt bike should not need a power jet that is open more than 1 1/4 turns.
-If you are riding a snow bike or dunes where you are wide open for extended periods of time with excessive load, you may need to go to 1 3/4 turn open, but not more than 2.
-Dirt bikes running gasoline will never need a larger power jet.
+A standard dirt bike should not need a power jet that is open more than 3 turns.
+If you are riding a snow bike or dunes where you are wide open for extended periods of time with excessive load, you may need to go to 3 turn open.

-*The Power Jet of GEN3-pro is usually turned off, and the user can open it or adjust it according to the rider's need.
+*The Power Jet of GEN3+ is usually turned off, and the user can open it or adjust it according to the rider's need.
 Its role is mainly for engine cooling.

 Rich Symptoms